LLY0203/590DV-Final-Project/README.md

 # 590DV-Final-Project
-The main dataset can be obtained from here https://query.data.world/s/65k5sxo2hqiubd24boyd32mu2w3cnu
+The main dataset can be obtained from here https://drive.google.com/open?id=1saN9LBXlAMfqxgRSOndGp9a-qA5S03pC

+It is a large file, so you may need to download it from the link above.